-5 Common Sources of D&O Liability
+D&O Insurance: 5 Common Sources of Liability for Businesses

 In today’s business climate of corporate transparency and accountability, an organization’s officers and directors face a myriad of employment-related exposures.
 Regardless of your company’s size or mission, the legal costs associated with a lawsuit can be crippling for both the organization and your directors and officers.

-Most directors and officers are surprised to learn that their own employees are one of the most common sources of a D&O claim against their organization.
+Most directors and officers are surprised to learn that their employees are one of the most common sources of a D&O claim against their organization.
 In fact, for private businesses and non-profit organizations, employees are the most common source of D&O claims.

 Common employment practices claims against directors and officers include the following allegations:

 - Breach of employment contract

 - Failure to address health and safety concerns